 Nineteen species of birds have been recorded from the Manuherikia catchment, 16 of which are native (Schweigman, 1992).
 The upper Manuherikia River and the mid to lower reaches provide two quite distinct types of habitat.
-The upper reaches being a braided river system whereas the mid to lower sections being willow-lined and confined to a single thread.
+The upper reaches are a braided river system, whereas the mid to lower sections are willow-lined and confined to a single thread.
 Excessive broom and gorse growth on the gravel beaches of the streambed were noted as reducing river bird habitat (Schweigman, 1992).

-The upper reaches (upstream of Falls Dam) provide ideal habitat for wading birds and, banded dotterel, pied stilts, South Island oyster catcher as well as the occasional wrybill have been observed in this upper reach of the river (Ravenscroft 2014).
-Black fronted terns have also been recorded from braided river habitats upstream of Falls Dam (O'Donnell & Hoare 2011, Wildland Consultants Ltd 2014).
-Of these, wrybill and banded dotterel have a conservation status of 'Nationally vulnerable' while the black fronted tern is 'Nationally Endangered' (Robertson et al. 2013).
-Pied stilt and the South Island oyster catcher are 'At Risk' and 'Declining (Robertson et al. 2013).
+The upper reaches (upstream of Falls Dam) provide ideal habitat for wading birds.
+Banded dotterels, pied stilts and South Island oyster catchers, as well as the occasional wrybill, have been observed in this upper reach of the river (Ravenscroft, 2014).
+Black-fronted terns have also been recorded from braided river habitats upstream of Falls Dam (O'Donnell & Hoare, 2011; Wildland Consultants Ltd, 2014).
+Of these, the wrybill and banded dotterel have a conservation status of "nationally vulnerable", while the black-fronted tern is "nationally endangered" (Robertson et al., 2013).
+The pied stilt and South Island oyster catcher are "at risk" and "declining" (Robertson et al., 2013).

-Black-backed gulls, little shags and black shags, pied stilt and the South Island oyster catcher are present in the reach of river downstream of Falls Dam.
-Both the black and little shag have a conservation status of 'Naturally Uncommon' (Robertson et al. 2013).
+Black-backed gulls, little and black shags, pied stilts and South Island oyster catchers are present in the reach of river downstream of Falls Dam.
+Both the black and little shag have a conservation status of "naturally uncommon" (Robertson et al., 2013).